dylank06/Amazon_Vine_ANalysis/README.md

 - The purpose of the analysis was to determine if there were any positivity bias for in video game reviews in the Amazon Vine Program.

 ## Results:
-Using bulleted lists and images of DataFrames as support, address the following questions:

 How many Vine reviews and non-Vine reviews were there?
 How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?